tertsdiepraam/tertsdiepraam.github.io/content/blog/subtext_and_metatext.md

 If we want our code to be understood by others, we need to explain the intent and context behind the code to the reader.
 We can do this explicitly via comments or implicitly, by including signals that hint toward the function of the code (e.g. choosing clear variable names).
-Because these signals are just hints, the term subtext is appropriate.
-Similarly, comments are a part of the code that are about the code itself and can be called metatext.
+I call these hints the _subtext_ of the code.
+Similarly, I call the direct explanation via comments _metatext_, because they are a part of the code that explains the code and are therefore self-referential.

 # Text, subtext & metatext

-Let's make these definitions a bit more formal:
+Let's make these definitions a bit more formal.

-- The **_text_** is the literal code, excluding comments and docstrings.
+- The **_text_** is all the source code for a library or application.
 - The **_subtext_** is the context, intent and reasoning behind the code implied by the text.
-- The **_metatext_** is anything that explains the code apart from the text.
+- The **_metatext_** is anything that directly explains the code.
 For example, comments and documentation.

-That's all very abstract, so let's look at an example.
 The code below is basically devoid of subtext and metatext.
 It is a function calculating the factorial of a natural number, but nothing in the code hints to that functionality.

 ```python
 def a(b):